nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.
 1. Viewing a candidate while no candidates are being shown

-   1. Prerequisites: List all persons using the `find xxx` where xxx is a name not existing in current candidates list.
+   1. Prerequisites: List all candidates using the `find xxx` where xxx is a name not existing in current candidates list.
 Multiple candidates existing.

    1. Test case: `delete 1`<br>
       Expected: No candidate will be deleted.
 Error details shown in the result panel.

-1. _{ more test cases …​ }_

 ### Saving data